 - National University of Singapore, Singapore

-For a list of where past and present Astronomy majors have studied and a summary of the courses that they took abroad, check this searchable database.
+For a list of where past and present astronomy majors have studied and a summary of the courses they have taken abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.
 The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource for programs, application procedures, deadlines, financial aid, and more.
 Laurel Fellowships (need-based financial aid) are readily available to qualified students.

 It is of vital importance that students plan their schedule according to whether they intend to take any Astronomy courses while they are studying abroad.
 Almost no planning hurdle is insurmountable, as long as a student consults with her advisor and, where necessary the department chair, to address these issues ahead of time.